 Students may choose to meet the elective hours required by completing a second major, a minor or selected courses of personal interest4.
-(Contact advisor in the Judge-McRae School of Nursing and Health Sciences regarding recommendations and advisement.)
+(Contact advisor in the Judge-McRae School of Nursing regarding recommendations and advisement.)

-- 1. Indicated course or substitutions approved by Dean.
-See Nursing and Adult Graduate Studies Advisors to verify course articulations. - 2.
-Recommend Spanish - 3.
-Recommend one literature and one history - 4.
-Recommended one course with Appalachian or western NC content and one course with religion, philosophy, or ethics content.
+1. Indicated course or substitutions approved by director.
+See nursing and Adult Graduate Studies advisors to verify course articulations.

+2. Recommend Spanish

+3. Recommend one literature and one history

-Placement: Students from other regionally-accredited nursing programs may achieve placement into second semester of junior year of the Pre-licensure B.S.N. program ascertained through transcript review, competency testing, competency placement, good academic and clinical standing in previous school of nursing, and meeting of admissions requirements of MHU JMSON nursing students.
+4. Recommended one course with Appalachian or western NC content and one course with religion, philosophy, or ethics content.
+Placement: Students from other regionally-accredited nursing programs may achieve placement into second semester of junior year of the Pre-licensure B.S.N.
+Program ascertained through transcript review, competency testing, competency placement, good academic and clinical standing in previous school of nursing, and meeting of admissions requirements of MHU JMSON nursing students.

-Progression (Addendum, 12-10-19): To progress in the Pre-licensure B.S.N. program, nursing students must maintain a "C" or higher average in all NUR courses.
-Grades of less than a "C", unsafe clinical practice, or unacceptable background will result in failure to progress.
+Progression (Addendum, 12-10-19): To progress in the pre-licensure B.S.N. program, nursing students must maintain a "C" or higher average in all NUR courses.
+Grades of less than a "C", unsafe clinical practice, or unacceptable background check will result in failure to progress.